When it comes to OLED 4K TV sets, LG offers

 Consumers usually spend a lot of time picking the best TV for football

 , streaming, gaming, or even home automation.
 After investing this energy to choose which TV to buy, many customers feel pressured to make an impulsive decision about an extended warranty at the point of purchase.
 Upsie

 aims to relieve that pressure by allowing TV buyers up to 11 months to register their new set.

 Of course, some TV owners may want to make a decision earlier than that in order to ensure they protect their new set against such problems as dead pixels, screen burn-in, and power shorts.
 It’s easy to access claims 24-7 online or by phone, and Upsie will also offer to send certified, in-home repair techs.
-In the rare event that repairs aren’t feasible, Upsie will even replace the TV.
+In the rare event that repairs aren’t feasible on the first claim, Upsie will even replace the TV.

 Get started by visiting the Upsie LG TV extended warranty page

 and selecting the price paid for the new set.
 It’s easy to enroll in Upsie and ensure prompt repairs at an affordable price when compared to its competitors.